alibabacloud-howto/import-bulk-images/tool/README.md

         terraform apply
         ```

-        You can check the created product on Alibaba cloud from the following web console url.
+        You can check the created product on Alibaba Cloud from the following web console url.
 If you changed region settings in step 2, please change region accordingly.

         *  ECS